hetpatel-11/AutoSign/TWILIO_SETUP.md

 # 📱 Twilio SMS Setup for AutoSign

-This guide will help you set up Twilio SMS integration for AutoSign to handle phone verification codes.
+This guide will help you set up Twilio SMS integration for AutoSign to **receive** phone verification codes that users text to your Twilio number.

 ## 🚀 Quick Setup (5 Minutes)